Ways to Help Hospice

 Sunshine Shoppe Donations

 New and gently used items are always welcomed.
-These items may include clothing, accessories, household items, appliances, etc. Items are accepted at 122 Main Street in Chesterfield from 10 AM to 5:30 PM Monday-Friday and 10 AM until 2 PM on Saturday and 160 Second Street in Cheraw from 10 AM to 5 PM Monday-Friday (Wednesday 10 AM until 1 PM).
+These items may include clothing, accessories, household items, appliances, etc. Items are accepted at 122 Main Street in Chesterfield from 10 AM to 5:30 PM, Monday-Friday and 10 AM until 2 PM on Saturday.

 Monetary donations are appreciated and may be designated in memory of a loved one, in honor of an individual or as a gift.
-These donations may dropped by our Cheraw office at 160 Second Street or our Chesterfield office at 700 West Boulevard, mailed to these offices, or electronically submitted using our PayPal account.
+These donations may dropped off by our Chesterfield office at 700 West Boulevard, mailed, or electronically submitted using our PayPal account.

 Friends of Hospice

 Hospice of Chesterfield County has started a “Friends of Hospice” initiative to help raise funds to meet the growing needs for hospice care in Chesterfield and Marlboro counties.
 As a community-based, non-profit organization, Hospice of Chesterfield County maximizes its resources to provide the highest quality and compassionate care to our area’s terminally ill residents.

 In the past 10 years, Hospice of Chesterfield County’s patient care days have increased 240% from 5,428 to 18,458.
 This increase in the utilization of our services has also resulted in an increase in the amount of indigent care we provide.
 Just as we have done for the past 17 years, Hospice of Chesterfield County remains steadfast in its mission to provide loving care to all terminally ill residents regardless of their ability to pay.